Avatarek78/TempStatService/README.md

 Service allows the user to store records from temperature measurements.
 Each record about measurement contains:
 - unique id of measurement
-- temperature in Celsius degree
+- temperature in Celsius degree as decimal number (e.g. 18.548)
-- date and time of measurement
+- date and time of measurement in format "yyyy-MM-dd HH:mm:ss.SSS"

 User can: